 While it doesn’t have the range as some of its competitors, BabyLove offers both rockers and bouncers for parents to consider.
 Available from speciality baby retailers, BabyLove additionally stocks baby seats, cots and walkers, suitable for whether you’re looking for something for around the house, or something that can go with you.

 BabyLove’s primary baby bouncer – the imaginatively named ‘Rock a Baby Rocker’ – features an easily adjustable toy arm and folding capabilities for easy transportation and storage.
 Incorporating a 3-point safety harness and an adjustable backrest, the Rock a Baby Rocker weighs in at just over 2kg, and comes in either Mulberry or Cream finishes.
 Classy.

-Canstar Blue surveyed 1,200 Australian parents of children aged 6 years and under across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have purchased a baby bouncer/swing/rocker in the last 3 years – in this case, 415 people.
+Canstar Blue surveyed more than 1,200 Australian parents of children aged 6 years and under across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have purchased a baby bouncer/swing/rocker in the last three years – in this case, 385 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.